erinmclaughlin/BhuTuka-Extended-One/README.md

-# Dotak ਦੋਤਕ
+# BhuTuka ਭੂਤੁਕਾ
 =====

-Dotak is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
+BhuTuka is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
 It was designed by [Erin McLaughlin](http://www.erinmclaughlin.com).

-Dotak will be available for free via the Google Web Fonts project.
+BhuTuka will be available for free via the Google Web Fonts project.

 Feel free to contact me at hello@erinmclaughlin.com with comments or questions.